hollowdll/hakjdb/docs/kvdbserver.md

 - `KVDB_PORT`: Server TCP/IP port.
 - `KVDB_PASSWORD`: Server password.
 If not set, password protection is disabled.
 - `KVDB_DEBUG_ENABLED`: Controls whether debug mode is enabled.
 If true, debug messages are logged.
+- `KVDB_DEFAULT_DB`: The name of the default database that is created at server startup.

 # Data directory